Kraku/front-end-assignment/README.md

 ### Task 3
 Provide simple JS validation for checkout form created earlier.

+#### Notes
+I wanted to use this opportunity to discover and learn new things, so I googled for a lightweight JS framework.
+After a quick research, I chose Alpine.js and the custom data validation code since accepted data formats are relatively straightforward.

 ### Task 4
 Send form data to the `POST /order` endpoint and show success / error message based on API response.